linnabraham/galactic-rings/README.md

 + Random Brightness Adjustment
 + Random Contrast Enhancement

-The model is saved to a file `best_model.h5` in the base of the directory.
+The path where the trained model is saved can be controlled through the `model_path` parameter (default value is `best_model.h5`)
 If this file already exists, the model is loaded from this file when the script is run.
 The best model is currently defined as the one which has the lowest `validation loss`.

 The training script saves the outputs generated during training to a folder `outputs`.
 Each training session creates a different subfolder based on the process id.